raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Single Example

-The OPTIONAL **example** property can be used to attach an example of a type instance to the type declaration.
-There are two ways to represent the example property value: as an explicit description of a specific type instance and as a map that contains additional facets.
+The OPTIONAL **example** facet can be used to attach an example of a type instance to the type declaration.
+There are two ways to represent the example facet value: as an explicit description of a specific type instance and as a map that contains additional facets.

 ##### As an explicit description of a specific type instance